refenv/cijoe/docs/src/quickstart.rst

 ==============

-It is recommended that you use **cijoe** with a Python version that is not end-of-life.
+It is recommended that you use **cijoe** with a Python version that is not end-of-life, as **cijoe** is only tested on active python versions on Travis CI.
 See, the build-status for Python version recommendations.

-Why?
-Well, **cijoe** works with most versions of Python, however, the Travis CI which is used for testing **cijoe**, deprecates use of Python as they go end-of-life.
-Consequently, end-of-line versions of Python are not tested.

 Additionally, some of the libraries which **cijoe** depend on, explicit does not support certain versions of Python.